-VART 2136 Sound: The Basics (3,4,0) (E) Prerequisite: VART 1006 Introduction to Visual Arts II or any of audio as supplementary and secondary to visuals.
+This course aims to study sound beyond the common practice of audio as supplementary and secondary to visuals.
 Students will un-learn sense of sight as their primary sense, and thus relearn multiple meanings and interpretations of sound and its relations with visuals.
 Students will learn to use microphones and recorders, and the skills of audio recording and editing techniques.
 On top of these technical craft, fundamentals of sound design form essential parts of the course.
 Principles of sound including physics of sound, auditory perception, awareness of acoustic environment and different types of listening practices will also be introduced.